Cars 3: Theatrical

 Cars 3 was released in theaters on Friday, June 16, 2017, in the United States, in 3D, Dolby Cinema and selected IMAX theaters, accompanied by the Pixar short film Lou.
 The film had a special screening for the NASCAR industry in Kannapolis, North Carolina on May 23, 2017.
 The world premiere was held in Anaheim, California on June 10, 2017.

 Video game

-A tie-in video game has been announced to accompany the film's release.
+A tie-in video game was announced to accompany the film's release.
 It was developed by Avalanche Software, which was shut down by Disney in 2016, but was acquired and revived by Warner Bros.
 Interactive Entertainment.
 It was released on Nintendo Switch, PlayStation 3, PlayStation 4, Wii U, Xbox 360, and Xbox One on June 13, 2017, in North America, in Europe and Australia on July 14, 2017, and in Japan on July 20, 2017.
 As Disney no longer develops and publishes video games after the release of Disney Infinity 3.0, Warner Bros.
 Interactive Entertainment published the tie-in game.

 Home media

 Cars 3 was released on Digital HD on October 24, 2017, and was released on DVD, Blu-ray, and 4K Ultra HD Blu-ray on November 7, 2017, by Walt Disney Studios Home Entertainment.
+Physical copies contain an audio commentary, behind-the-scenes featurettes, deleted scenes, and the short films Miss Fritter's Racing Skoool and Lou.